You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Ask your health care team about the right medication for you.
 Acetaminophen (Tylenol®) is a safe choice for most people.

-• Talk to your health care team before you start taking Ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or ASA (Aspirin®), as they may increase your chance of bleeding or interact with your cancer treatment.
+Talk to your health care team before you start taking ibuprofen (Advil®, Motrin®), naproxen (Aleve®) or ASA (Aspirin®), as they may increase your chance of bleeding or interact with your cancer treatment.

-• Talk to your health care team if you already take low dose aspirin for a medical condition (such as a heart problem).
+Talk to your health care team if you already take low dose aspirin for a medical condition (such as a heart problem).
 It may still be safe to take.

-How should I safely store this medication?
+How to safely store and handle this medication

-• Keep this medication in the original packaging at room temperature in a dry place, away from heat and light.
+Keep this medication in the original packaging at room temperature in a dry place, away from heat and light.
 Keep out of sight and reach of children and pets.

-• Do not throw out any unused medications at home.
+Do not throw out any unused medications at home.
 Bring them to your pharmacy to be thrown away safely.

-How to safely touch oral anti-cancer medications
+How to safely touch oral anti-cancer medication

 If you are a patient: